Machine Learning & Big Data Blog

 4. Insight delivery

-An obvious goal at the operational level is to run data pipelines in a highly automated fashion with little to no human intervention, and most importantly, have visibility into all aspects of the pipeline.
-However, almost every technology in the data pipeline comes with its own built-in automation, utilities, and tools that are often not designed to work with each other, which makes them difficult to stitch together for end-to-end automation and orchestration.
-This has led to a rise in application and data workflow orchestration platforms that can operate with speed and scale in production and abstract underlying automation utilities.
+The operational goal is to run data pipelines in a highly automated fashion with minimal human intervention and full visibility across every component.
+But almost every technology in the data pipeline comes with its own built-in automation utilities and tools—tools that are often not designed to work with each other.
+Stitching these together for end-to-end automation and orchestration is where teams hit the wall.

 Figure 1.
 Gartner Data and Analytics Essentials: DataOps by Robert Thanaraj